makendon/kits-dna/projects.md

 My site is hosted on GitHub Pages and built using **Jekyll**.
 The theme is **Minima**, with some custom `HTML` and `CSS`.
 I built the site entirely on my iPad Pro using **GitHub Codespaces**.

 I created the homepage image myself by drawing [**bikablo**](https://bikablo.com/en/home-page/) style visuals.
 I'm terrible at drawing but I'm pleased how well they turned out.
 The Apple **Freeform** app helped me out by smoothing some lines.
 Hopefully product people will recognise what the visuals represent.

-I used **Canva** to create my website logo, simple to do using a template, I just changed the colours to my two core site colours which are british racing green and lava.
+The site logo is AI generated using **DALL.E**.

 Check out my [blog]({{ '/blog/' | relative_url }}) for more on building `kits-dna` if you're interested.